 (10.5%), and some of the residents are also of Mexican

 ancestry (3.9%), along with some Swedish ancestry residents

 The Neighbors: Languages

 The most common language spoken in the North Springfield

-neighborhood is English, spoken by 90.9% of households.
-Other important languages spoken here include German and Spanish.
+neighborhood is English, spoken by 96.6% of households.